microsoft/ai-at-edge/docs/_docs/0210_Build_HW.md

 ## General

-These pages offer guidance and best practices when building intelligent edge hardware.
-Hardware that is able to run AI models, process data and take actions without a roundtrip to the cloud.
+These pages offer guidance and best practices when building intelligent edge hardware - hardware that is able to run AI models, process data and take actions without a roundtrip to the cloud.

 How to select SoC (System on Chip)